 All living things are made of carbon.
 This video describes the carbon cycle, the series of processes by which carbon compounds are interconverted in the environment, chiefly involving the incorporation of carbon dioxide into living tissue by photosynthesis and its return to the atmosphere through respiration, the decay of dead organisms, and the burning of fossil fuels.
 The global carbon cycle is the process by which carbon is exchanged between the atmosphere, vegetation, soils, organic matter, the ocean, and fossil fuels.
 Human activity converts the carbon in fossil fuels and other sources into CO2 in the atmosphere, which leads to an increase in CO2 concentration and a warming effect on the earth.
 (Source: University of Toledo's Center for Creative Instruction: The Carbon Cycle.
 Last accessed 11/10/2016.)

-This short film goes back over 200 years to learn about the evolving scientific thought that has shaped the global warming debate.
+This Smithsonian article describes the evolving scientific thought that has shaped the global warming debate.
 (Source: Earth Report, Last accessed 11/10/2016.)